5 Tips for Effective Disaster Recovery Planning

-Hope for the best, but also prepare for the worst.
-The saying couldn’t be more true when it comes to your IT systems.
-Threats to data, network, and applications are more pronounced today than ever before.
-It’s important to have a robust strategy that allows you to thwart IT disasters in time.
-But, it’s also equally important to have a recovery strategy to back your business in the event where these disasters become all too real, despite of your efforts to prevent them.
+Threats to data, network, and applications happen more frequently today than ever before.
+It’s important to have a robust strategy that allows you to prevent IT disasters in time.
+It’s equally important to have a recovery strategy to secure data and your business in the event that a disaster happens.

-The first step in business continuity planning is figuring out the major as well as minor vulnerabilities that pose a disaster risk for your IT environment.
-Be as comprehensive as possible as you outline your vulnerabilities.
+The first step in business continuity planning is to find all minor and major vulnerabilities.
+Be as comprehensive as possible because neglecting any vulnerabilities, small or large, could end up being the cause of data loss after a disaster.
 From a natural disaster like flood to an inadvertent mistake by employee like replying to a phishing email, take every possible vulnerability into account.
-Once you know the various ways via which a disaster may hit your business, you can ensure that your business continuity plan consists of appropriate action steps for you and your company employees to follow, for responding to all disaster possibilities.
+Once you recognize the various ways your business could be impacted, you can ensure that your business continuity plan consists of appropriate action steps for you and your company employees to follow.

-Build a disaster response team who are capable of carrying out the disaster recovery plan when there’s need to, and guide others in the company also to follow the suit.
-It is this team that will need to get into immediate action mode as soon as a disaster happens.
+Build a disaster response team capable of carrying out the disaster recovery plan when there’s a need to.
+Your team should include members who can guide others in the company to follow the suit.
+This Business Continuity Team will need to get into immediate action mode as soon as a disaster happens.
 To ensure that the team is able to work smoothly in an emergency, clear and defined allocation of responsibilities to every team member is important.

 Make sure that the team works according to a checklist, which lays down all the necessary steps to be taken.
 Of course, it would be a good idea for rest of the employees in your company to be aware of the checklist too.
 You could have an internal department dedicated to the purpose of disaster response, or you could go with an option that’s generally much more preferred by businesses, which is to delegate the responsibility to a managed IT services provider.